Simulations of Nanocrystalline Iron Formation under High Shear Strain: Results

-Subsequently, there is a surge in system temperature, as shown in Figure \ref{fig:Fig2c}, which is due to the increase in atomic velocities.
+Subsequently, there is a surge in system temperature, as shown in Figure \ref{fig:Fig2b}, which is due to the increase in atomic velocities.
+This is attributed to yielding and the production of dislocations as can be seen in Figures \ref{fig:Fig2d} and \ref{fig:Fig2e}.
 As our system is attached to a Langevin thermostat, the system temperature reduces back to the target temperature.
-Alongside the cool-down, the system undergoes a recrystallization, causing grain nucleation.
-The grains are tiny at around 0.3 strain, see Figure \ref{fig:Fig1c}.
-The microstructure remains dominated by highly disoriented regions.
-Then, grain coarsening starts and continues, as observed in Figure \ref{fig:Fig2d}.
+Alongside the cool-down, the system undergoes an atomic reordering, causing grain nucleation.
+The grains are tiny at $\sim\gamma = 0.3$, see Figure \ref{fig:Fig1c}.
+The microstructure remains dominated by highly disordered regions.
+Then, grain coarsening starts and continues, as observed in Figure \ref{fig:Fig2c}.
 This is driven by the excess free energy of the disordered region manifesting as grain boundaries, which are known to possess excess free energy \cite{Rohrer2011GrainBE}.
 This excess free energy provides the driving force for atomic transport and subsequent grain growth \cite{MullinsGrainGrowth}.

-In Fig \ref{fig:Fig2e}, the dislocation density in the simulation cell increases and peaks at around 0.82 strain.
-Dislocations also possess excess free energy \cite{Rohrer2011GrainBE}, which may contribute to grain growth.
-We note an important point regarding the DXA: LAGBs can be recognised as arrays of dislocations.
-Therefore, it is unclear if the detected dislocations are grain boundaries or dislocations within grains.
-There is a new approach that may resolve this situation.
-Ma \textit{et al.} \cite{Ma_JNM_2023} suggested a new algorithm to calculate the shortest distance of any atom from the determined grain boundaries.
-By eliminating atoms close to the grain boundaries, one can estimate the dislocation line density inside grains.
-However, we have not adopted this method in our current work, because the definition of grains is somewhat ambiguous in such a highly disordered structure.
-Additional analysis is provided in Appendix A2.

 Experimental studies have exhibited similar trends for nanocrystal formation.
 Studies on Fe-8\% Al \cite{castanFe8Al}, TiAl \cite{WAN201711}, AZ91 Mg \cite{EBRAHIMI20122066}, and NiTi \cite{ZHANG2013124}, all used some form of hot deformation to induce strain into the material, followed by quenching.
 These studies observed small, recrystallised grains compared to the original structure.